DewduSendanayake/Netflix_Data_Pipeline_and_Dashboard/README.md

 # Netflix Power BI Dashboard 🎬

-This Power BI report provides exploratory data analysis and visual insights on Netflix titles from 2000 to 2025.
+This project presents a fully interactive Power BI Report that explores Netflix titles from 2000 to 2025.
+Through detailed EDA (Exploratory Data Analysis) and a clean, dashboard-style layout, the report highlights trends, patterns, and insights across genres, ratings, and countries.

 ## 💡 Key Features
 - Cleaned and transformed raw data using Power Query